 The beginning of any luxury real estate career is going to be understanding the market.
-Luxury homes are “want to” purchases and work different than your average home.
+Luxury homes are “want to” purchases and work differently than your average home.
 Well, actually, in practice they don’t, they just appear different to the outsider because of the price tag.
-The ultra luxury homes $5 Million and over do somewhat operate outside of this but for many, a $1 Million home is a regular home, it’s all a point of reference.
+The ultra-luxury homes $5 Million and overdo somewhat operate outside of this but for many, a $1 Million home is a regular home, it’s all a point of reference.
 How do you know the point of reference for a luxury market?
 You study it.
-In Atlanta, anything over $500,000 is consider luxury.
-For San Francisco, that’s a starter home, or a brownstone.
+In Atlanta, anything over $500,000 is considered luxury.
+For San Francisco, that’s a starter home or a brownstone.

 Ask any luxury real estate agent and they will tell you that it’s all about who you know.
 That’s one of the oldest pieces of wisdom that you’ll find.
 The challenge for most real estate agents is that they don’t actually know any people with luxury homes to have as clients.
 Some of the best advice for agents wanting to get into the luxury market is to actually start to ask around for people that live in neighborhoods that you want to sell in.
 (Did you think we were going to suggest that you ask them if they are rich?!)
 Attend events in the neighborhoods that you want to work.
 Befriend the people in the neighborhood.

 For some, breaking into luxury real estate is more about knowing who you are and “where you hang.”
 This is beyond just who your circle of friends is, it’s a mindset about the market.
 Do you like the finer things, things that are considered luxuries?
 There are people that share those interests!
 This isn’t a shocker.